List of law enforcement agencies

 A law enforcement agency (LEA) is any agency which enforces the law.
-This may be a special or local police/sheriffs, state troopers, and federal police such as the Federal Bureau of Investigation (FBI) or the United States Marshals (USMS).
-Also, it can be used to describe an international organization such as Europol or Interpol.
-This is a list of law enforcement agencies, organized by continent and then by country.
+This may be a local police, sheriffs, state troopers, and federal agents such as the Federal Bureau of Investigation (FBI) or the United States Marshals Service (USMS).
+Also, it can be used to describe an international organization such as UNPOL or Interpol.
+This is a list of law enforcement agencies and military police, organized by continent and then by country.